 Lowcock Mill: History

 I still need to do a fair bit of research on this, having found an article at archive.org that I am still deciphering.
-There’s an article that talks about a Charles Lowcock, 41, a Tailor (based in Skipton) who in 1909 bought half of the shares of the Linton Mill from a Mr. Fielden, 44.
+There’s an article that talks about Charles Lowcock, 41, a Tailor (based in Skipton) who in 1909 bought half of the shares of the Linton Mill from Mr. Fielden, 44.

 Charles Lowcock subsequently formed the Linton Mill Estate Co.
 Ltd to manage it.
 Charles also formed the Linton Mill Manufacturing Co.
 Ltd with his two sons, Francis and Edward, to run a cotton manufacturing business there.
 Early in 1912, the Linton mill burned down and was abandoned in 1948.

 Charles Lowcock, Francis Lowcock, and Edward Lowcock are all new names to me.
 So there’s more research to be done about them.
+Francis Lowcock appears to be the majority shareholder in the Lowcock Linton Mill at some point.

 Lowcock Mill: Today